Trophonix/TradePlus/README.md

 Side Note:
 If the commits look like a mess, that's because I'm still not great with git yet. :P Sorry

-#UPDATE 12/15/2016:

-**Every purchase of TradePlus up through New Years will be donated to [St. Jude Children's Hospital](https://www.stjude.org/).
-If you haven't already, please consider [buying Trade+ on Spigot](https://www.spigotmc.org/resources/23138/).
-I will be doing a video showing how many times it was purchased and actually doing the donating so you know I actually did donate it.**